Getting Started

 See Error Reference for every error type with fix-it examples.

-Async Environments (Jupyter, FastAPI)
+Async environments (Jupyter, FastAPI)

 result = await agent.ask_async("What is the capital of France?")